Sensor-based Proximity Detection in the Face of Active Adversaries: Conclusions

 \section{Conclusions}

 Contextual co-presence detection has been shown to be a very promising relay attack defense in many mobile authentication settings suitable for off-the-shelf, sensor-equipped devices.
 We presented a systematic assessment of co-presence detection in the presence of a context-manipulating attacker.
 Our work suggests that tampering with the context can be achieved with simple yet effective strategies, and the security offered by co-presence detection is therefore weaker than previously believed.
-We also suggested potential countermeasures (e.g., decisions fusion based machine learning) that may be used to strengthen the security of co-presence detection against a \multimodal attacker.
-Some of these countermeasure may require a thorough future investigation, which we plan to pursue.
+We also suggested potential countermeasures (e.g., decisions-fusion based machine learning \verOne{classification technique}, that may be used to strengthen the security of co-presence detection against a \multimodal attacker.
+Some of these countermeasures may require a thorough future investigation, which we plan to pursue.